caveman99/Meshtastic-m5stack/README.md

 # Meshtastic-m5stack

+**This has been merged into https://github.com/meshtastic/Meshtastic-device**

 Variant files for partial m5stack Core support.
 No Core2 for now!

-Drop them into `/variants/m5stack_core` directory in the Meshtastic firmware repository.
-This will add partially working m5stack targets as private hardware.
-This effort may be merged with the main firmware once it is fully working.

 Supported: LORA868 Module (RA-02H based)